Institutional Contract Management Platform

 By replacing the multiple systems traditionally involved in reinsurance processing and administration, the DLT platform eliminates duplication of work and the need to continuously synchronize data, resulting in huge cost reductions as well as reduced risk.

-As Reinsurance CEO Olunloyo has explained, «removing the segmentation and allowing a single version of the truth between the counterparties and ensuring that transparency exists allows The client to run its business much more efficiently.»
+Removing the segmentation and allowing a single version of the truth between the counterparties and ensuring that transparency exists allows the client to run its business much more efficiently.

 Increased Processing Speed